garrandall/popular-music-data/tracks/going-to-a-go-go-the-miracles.md

 Well come on now
 Don't you want to go - Yeah
 One more time yeah, I'm
 Goin' to a go go.
-Ooh ooh wee now
+Oh ohwee now
 Goin' to a go go.
 Baby come on now

 It doesn't matter where you are, a go go can be found